Fluorescence Spectrometers

 All Information given here is reliable to our best knowledge.
 However, no responsibility is assumed for possible inaccuracies or omissions.
 Specifications and external appearances are subject to change without notice.

-Watch the demonstration video.
+Check out the demonstration video.

 A critical parameter in understanding the photophysics of semiconductor solar cells is the diffusion length of the photo-excited electrons and holes in the material.
 Time-resolved photoluminescence quenching experiments are a valuable tool for determining diffusion lengths.
 The example shows data obtained from mixed halide and triiodide organometal perovskite layers in presence of either an electron (blue) or hole (red) quenching layer, or a PMMA coating (black).
 The decay curves were recorded at 780 nm, corresponding to the peak emission of both materials.
 The measured decay dynamics can be fitted to a diffusion model, allowing to derive diffusion lengths.
 Here, the diffusion length of the electrons and holes in the mixed halide perovskite was 1 μm while the triiodide material featured a much shorter length of 100 nm, correlating well with performance of these materials as solar cells.

-Reference: S. D. Stranks et al., Science, 342 (2013), p.341
+[S. D. Stranks et al., Science, 2013]

 Sample courtesy of T. Nyokong, Rhodes University, South Africa